Skip to main content

 What is high blood pressure (hypertension)?

-High blood pressure is when your blood pressure is regularly higher than recommended levels.
-The clinical term for this is hypertension.
+High blood pressure is when your blood pressure is regularly higher than the ideal level or higher than the level recommended by your doctor.

 A single high blood pressure reading doesn't necessarily mean you have hypertension.